-Deploy war in any Tomcat.
+Deploy WAR in any Tomcat.
 (Version 9.x + )

 Add License.
 Kindly contact Johnson or Murali for license creation.

-Start the application and try to login into the application.
-User should not be allowed to login to application as 10.x depends on EPSS for login.
+Launch the application and attempt to log in.
+Users should be unable to access the application, as version 10.x requires login authentication through EPSS.

 2. Opticash 10.0.0 Upgrade from 9.14.
 (Oracle)

+To upgrade from 9.14 to 10.0 of OptiCash (Oracle), users can follow the instructions that are listed below.

 Install EPSS.
-Refer 1.1 Install EPSS
+Refer to section 1.1 Install EPSS

-Merge old properties file into new properties file in new war.
+Merge the old properties file with the new properties file in the new WAR.

 kindly check all the properties mentioned in the 3.1 Update EPSS Integration Properties.

-Also verify persistence.xml (VLM Apps) to have correct DB driver.
+Ensure that the persistence.xml (for VLM Apps) contains the appropriate database driver.

 Follow the instructions in Step 1.3 CXP Integration Setup.

-Note: The deployed war name should match the context name in the cmportlet.js file in WEB-INF folder.
+Note: The name of the deployed WAR should be consistent with the context name specified in the cmportlet.js file located in the WEB-INF folder.

 3. EPSS Integration with CM applications.

-This section contains the detailed steps to integrate CM application with EPSS.

-User should complete section 1 or 2 before starting integration steps.
-By this time both EPSS and CM apps should be up and running and the direct login should not be working in CM apps.
+The following instructions outline the step-by-step process for integrating the CM application with EPSS.
+It is recommended that users first complete sections 1 or 2 prior to beginning the integration steps.
+Additionally, both the EPSS and CM applications must be operational at this point, and direct login should not be functional in the CM application

 Update EPSS Properties.